openmessaging/benchmark/driver-nats-jetstream/README.md

 $ terraform init
 $ terraform apply
 ```
 That will install the following [EC2](https://aws.amazon.com/ec2) instances (plus some other resources, such as a [Virtual Private Cloud](https://aws.amazon.com/vpc/) (VPC)):

 When you run `terraform apply`, you will be prompted to type `yes`.
 Type `yes` to continue with the installation or anything else to quit.

 Once the installation is complete, you will see a confirmation message listing the resources that have been installed.

-### Variables
+#### Terraform Variables

-There's a handful of configurable parameters related to the Terraform deployment that you can alter by modifying the defaults in the `terraform.tfvars` file.
+There are configurable parameters related to the Terraform deployment that you can alter by modifying the defaults in the `terraform.tfvars` file.

 Variable | Description | Default
 :--------|:------------|:-------